 Party: March’s Ski Joring and Crystal Carnival Weekend brings ski joring, a sport where a skier is pulled by a horse and attempts jumps on a snow-packed course, to historic Harrison Avenue.
 Other activities include the Backcountry Film Festival and Nordic paintball biathlon (think: paintball on cross-country skis).

-Drink Up: Quench your thirst with a beer or moonshine cocktail at Periodic Brewing, America’s highest craft brewery, where you can also spoil your palate with a bowl of beer-cheddar soup and a Colorado bison brat.
+Drink Up: Quench your thirst with a beer or moonshine cocktail at Two Mile Brewing Co., where you can also spoil your palate with beer-accompanying like toasted ravioli, potachos, grilled cheese and a sammie they call BLATCH (bacon, lettuce, avocado, tomato, chipotle aioli, habenero jack cheese).

 Explore: More than 100 miles of groomed, multiuse trails crisscross Lake County, perfect for cross-country skiing and snowshoeing to wintry vistas of Mount Elbert and Mount Massive — both fourteeners (peaks more than 14,000 feet tall).